TestArmada/magellan/README.md

 #### Mocha

+------------------BREAKING CHANGE in v10.0.0------------------

-BREAKING CHANGE: magellan@10.0.0 doesn't support mocha plugin for now.
+magellan@10.0.0 doesn't support the mocha plugin for now.
 If you're using magellan version 9 or lower to run mocha test please don't upgrade.
 Or if you're seeking for mocha support please use magellan version 9 or lower.

-All magellan mocha supports can be found [here](https://github.com/TestArmada/magellan/blob/v8.8.3/README.md)
+All magellan mocha supports can be found [here](https://github.com/TestArmada/magellan/blob/v8.8.5/README.md#mocha)

 #### Nightwatch